rdmolony/til/run-django-via-docker-compose.md

-# How to run django and mysql on docker compose
+# How to run django via docker compose

 I want to run a `Django` application on `docker-compose` so that I can define the required infrastructure and dependencies as code and run this application on any machine.